Sami Tallberg: Career in restaurants

 Tallberg began his restaurant career at The Ivy in London where he worked as a chef from 1997 to 1999, learning from Mark Hix.
-His first job as a head chef was in London at the The Rivington Grill, a restaurant and a deli, where he worked from 2002 until 2005.
-At the Rivington he gained experience working with the owners Mark Hix, Des McDonald, and Ratnesh Bagdai, and first developed an interest in wild food through his work with an internationally renowned wild food expert and author Miles Irving.
+His first job as a head chef was in London at The Rivington Grill, a restaurant and a deli, where he worked from 2002 until 2005.
+At the Rivington he gained experience working with the owners Mark Hix, Des McDonald, and Ratnesh Bagdai, and first developed an interest in wild food through his work with wild food expert and author Miles Irving.

 In 2005 Tallberg started as executive chef for the Lloyds TSB Commercial Finance/Compass Group being in charge of the directors’ dining and events at the headquarters.
 Tallberg was also responsible for the wine list, leading to his interest in bio-organic wines.

 Tallberg returned to Finland in 2008 to work as an executive chef for the restaurant Carelia in Helsinki.

 After Carelia in 2011 he moved on to launch the five-star-hotel Hotel Kämp's new restaurant Kämp Signe, which specialized in Nordic wild food.
 At the same time he also worked at Tertin kartano mansion during the summer seasons of 2010 to 2012, developing their menu and recipes as well as training the staff in tending the restaurant's garden and foraging.

 Tallberg was a head chef for NOMAD - a street food concept launched at the FLOW Festival in Helsinki in August 2013.
 He was also in charge of vegetarian and vegan restaurant Cargo Helsinki's concept, menu and recipes since early 2016.

 Between 2016 and 2022 Tallberg worked as a concept and menu designer as well as an executive chef at Hotel Punkaharju, Finland.
 During 2022 Tallberg moved on to run his own concept restaurant ST X FDS in collaboration with Finnish Design Shop in Turku, Finland.
 In 2023 and 2024 Tallberg was in charge of Ateljé Sami Tallberg X Söderlångvik, a renovation and consulting project created for Konstsamfundet and Villa Söderlångvik.

-In 2025 he joined forces with Billnäs Gård Livsakademi to give customized seasonal courses and culinary experiences for private customers.
+In 2025 he worked with Billnäs Gård Livsakademi to serve private customers.

-Tallberg's career includes being in charge of catering for bespoke events and parties, from small private gatherings to events for up to 1,500 people, in 20 countries around the world.
-Mediterranean, leguminati, MIND, DASH, LGD, vegan, ketogenic and other dietary styles are core to Tallberg's catering.
-All menus are essentially dairy- and gluten free.

-In his Ateljé Sami Tallberg in Ruissalo site he runs upscale and customized private dining, foraging and cooking courses since 2021.
+In Ateljé Sami Tallberg in Ruissalo, Tallberg runs dining, foraging and cooking courses since 2021.